rakshunaga007-hub/CODSOFT/README.md

-# CODSOFT
+# CODSOFT Python Internship

-#  Movie Recommendation System
+## Task 1 - Recommendation System

-A simple content-based movie recommendation system built using Python.
+A simple movie recommendation system built using Python.

-##  Project Description
-This project recommends movies based on similarity between their genres using TF-IDF Vectorization and Cosine Similarity.
+## Task 2 - Tic Tac Toe AI
+A Tic Tac Toe game implemented in Python where the player can play against the computer.

 ## Technologies Used
 - Python
-- Pandas
-- Scikit-learn (TF-IDF, Cosine Similarity)

-##  How it works
-- Movie genres are converted into numerical features using TF-IDF
-- Cosine similarity is calculated between movies
-- Similar movies are recommended based on input movie title

-##  How to Run
-- Open `Recommendation_System.ipynb`
-- Run all cells in Jupyter/Google Colab
+- Google Colab
-- Enter a movie name to get recommendations

-##  Example
-Input: Thor
-Output: Avengers, Hulk, Iron Man

----

-Made for internship project submission.